ALIEN: EARTH: Episode 1.1

 Violence:

-Alien attacks human, some blood.
-Spaceship crashes, people wounded and burning, but nothing graphic.
-2 instances of bloody corpses with certain character’s chest opened up with blood trail around cryochambers, one person cut in half with blood everywhere, a character’s face sucked dry and without coloration.
-An alien bug bites a character on the neck with blood coming out;
+Very strong and strong violence incudes one person is cut in half with blood everywhere, an alien attacks a human with some blood, spaceship crashes, people are wounded and on fire, two instances of bloody corpses with certain character’s chest opened up with blood trail around cryochambers, a character’s face has been sucked dry and has no coloration, and alien bug bites a character on the neck with blood coming out;

 Sex:

-None.
-A mention of a female character’s breasts being too big.
-A conversation of a certain character’s sperm count and a question about a sperm getting attached to a woman’s egg.;
+No depicted or implied sex, but some sexual talk includes mention of a female character’s breasts being too big, a conversation of a certain character’s sperm count, and a question about a sperm getting attached to a woman’s egg;

 Alcohol Use: